 Fall is in the air!
 The days are getting shorter, the leaves are starting to turn, and the weather is becoming crisper.
-This year, many autumn traditions like apple picking, hay mazes and harvest fairs are postponed or reimagined due to the pandemic.
-But that should not stop families from having healthy fun!
 We put together a list of safe activities to enjoy this season — we hope you use it as just the start of ways you can get outside and relish autumn in New England!

 With all activities it is recommended you call the venue before you go and ask when the best time is to visit to avoid the crowds.
-Keep distanced from other visitors, bring your masks, hand sanitizer and sense of adventure!
+Keep distanced from other visitors, consider wearing masks if there are crowds, and bring hand sanitizer and a sense of adventure!
 Happy fall!

 - Explore a Farm — Discover a hidden gem close to home!
 Some farms are still allowing visitors to tour their farms and pick crops.
-The Littleton Community Farm has partnered with the New England Forestry Foundation to lease a portion of Meadow Forest.
 Visit the Littleton Community Farm at 7 Wilderness Road in Littleton for a walk around the fields, an easy hike around the forest, and don’t forget to pack a picnic!
 Dogs are allowed, but are not permitted within the growing field.
+Other local farms permit visitors; check websites for the latest information.

 - Apple picking — Always a New England favorite!
-Check the farm before you go to see if you can buy tickets in advance.
+Check with the orchard before you go to see if you can purchase tickets in advance.

 - Scavenger hunt — Come up with a list of favorite items that reflect the season.
 Go outside and see if family members can find them all.

 - Nature hike — With all of the beautiful autumn leaves, hiking will sure to please.
+There are many local trails and new places to explore within an easy drive.
 Don’t forget to bring water and snacks!

-- Bake fall-inspired treats — Use the fresh apples you picked or buy pumpkin puree from the store.
+- Bake fall-inspired treats — Use the fresh apples and pumpkins you picked or buy applesauce and pumpkin puree from the store.
 Baking is fun for all ages and autumn treats are especially delicious.

-- Help others — There are so many ways to help others.
+- Help others — There are many ways to help others:

-- Make cards for local seniors or residents at a local nursing home.
+- Make cards for local seniors or residents at a nursing home.

 - Clean out your bookcases and donate books to your library or other literacy organization.